pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 The generic base class :class:`~eventsourcing.dcb.domain.EnduringObject` extends the :ref:`perspective <Perspective>` class and is is very similar to :doc:`event-sourced aggregates </topics/tutorial/part2>`.
-Each instance has a unique continuity ID, which is used generate a consistency boundary for selecting and appending tagged decisions, and to tag new decisions.
+Each instance has a unique continuity ID, which is used generate a consistency boundary and to tag new decisions.

 Enduring objects can have command methods decorated with the library's :ref:`event decorator <Event decorator>`.
 Calling a decorated command methods will generate a new tagged decision.
 The command method bodies contribute to defining a projection of tagged events into the current state of the enduring object.
-The :func:`~eventsourcing.dcb.domain.Perspective.collect_new_decisions` methods defined by the perspective base class can be used to collect uncommitted new decisions.
+The :func:`~eventsourcing.dcb.domain.Perspective.collect_new_decisions` method defined by the perspective base class can be used to collect uncommitted new decisions.

 .. code-block:: python